foreverfl/vscode/docs/csharp/cs-dev-kit-faq.md

 C# Dev Kit also requires that it has built your project successfully before tests appear in the Test Explorer panel.
 Also, if a **Clean** is done on your project/solution, the test dlls are removed from the Test Explorer panel.

-Once you have validated that your test project is part of the solution, build your solution by right-clicking on the solution in the Solution Explorer and select **Build** or use `kb(workbench.action.tasks.build)`.
+Once you have validated that your test project is part of the solution, build your solution by right-clicking on the solution in the Solution Explorer and select **Build** or use `Ctrl+Shift+B`.
 Once the build has been completed, your tests will appear in the Test Explorer panel.

 ### My tests appear in the Test Explorer panel, but I cannot debug them